zhoudaxia233/PyAscii/README.md

 pyascii avatar.png --output_format 1
 ```

-You can use `--line_height` to specify the height of each line of ascii characters in the output file.
+You can use `--line_height` or `-lh` to specify the height of each line of ascii characters in the output file.
 The default value is `0.65`.
 ```
 pyascii avatar.png --line_height 0.65
 ```

-You can use `--font_size` to specify the font size of ascii characters in the output file.
+You can use `--font_size` or `-fs` to specify the font size of ascii characters in the output file.
 The default value is `5`.
 ```
 pyascii avatar.png --font_size 8
 ```